 Confidentiality is at the centre of maintaining trust between patients and doctors.
-As a doctor, you have access to sensitive personal information about patients and you have a legal and ethical duty to keep this information confidential, unless the patient consents to the disclosure, disclosure is required by law or is necessary in the public interest.
+As a doctor, you have access to sensitive personal information about patients and you have a legal and ethical duty to keep this information confidential, unless the patient consents to the disclosure, the disclosure is required by law or is necessary for the public interest.
 This factsheet sets out the basic principles of confidentiality.

 Any profession that deals with people’s sensitive personal information is bound by the same expectations of confidentiality and healthcare is no different.
 However, your duty of confidentiality relates not only to sensitive health information but to all information you hold about your patients.

 The National Health Act 61 (2003) declares that this information must not be given to others unless the patient consents or if you can justify the disclosure.
 This includes demographic data and the dates and times of any appointments your patients may have made, or consultations they may have attended.
 The fact that an individual may be a patient of yours or registered with your practice is also confidential.

 You are only permitted to reveal confidential information about a patient in certain circumstances – the most obvious of which is with the permission of the patient in question, assuming that they have sufficient capacity to consent to this.
 According to the HPCSA, the other appropriate scenarios are:

 - When it is in the public interest

 - With the written consent of a parent or guardian of a minor under the age of 12 years

 - In the case of a deceased patient with the written consent of the next of kin or the executor of the deceased’s estate.

 You should take care to avoid unintentional disclosure – for example, by ensuring that any consultations with patients cannot be overheard.
 When disclosing information, you should ensure that the disclosure is proportional – anonymised if possible – and includes only the minimum information necessary for the purpose.